buildpacks/rfcs/text/0000-pack-buildpack-new-alternatives.md

 - Supersedes: https://github.com/buildpacks/rfcs/blob/main/text/0077-pack-buildpack-create.md

 # Summary
 The `pack buildpack new` subcommand creates a new buildpack based on a shell-script template.
 This proposal replaces `pack buildpack new` with `pack buildpack create` to allow alternatives to the shell-script template.
-Invoking `pack buildpack create` creates a new buildpack prompting the end-user to choose an implementation language.
+Invoking `pack buildpack create` creates a new buildpack using the existing `bash` scaffolding.
 The `--template URL` option allows buildpack creation from an arbitrary 3rd party URL.

 We will implement the project scaffolding logic in a Go module separate from `pack`.